SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

 Notice that the web part class is defined to accept a property type **IHelloWorldWebPartProps**.

-The property type is defined as an interface in a separate file **IHelloWorldWebPartProps.ts**.
+The property type is defined as an interface before **HelloWorldWebPart**.

 ```ts
 export interface IHelloWorldWebPartProps {